ever-been/everDoc/src/book/markdown/concepts.md

 :	All contained tasks finished without an error.

  *FAILED*
-:	At least one task from the context failed
+:	At least one task from the context failed.

 ### Benchmarks {#user.concepts.benchmarks}